opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: block-step

-    7 _ Save your page.
+    7 + Save your page.

 .. rst-class:: block-step

-    8 _ Click on the Open page button to see the current result of your page.
+    8 + Click on the :tutorial-keycap:`Open page` button to see the current result of your page.

 .. rst-class:: title-level-2